 If you’ve caught me on Facebook or Instagram this week, you’ve been hearing all about how I hurt my back this past Monday.
-While normally I pride myself on being able to lug around 20kg boxes of carrots during our vegie delivery at work… I’m apparently not as fantastic as I think I am.
-An accidental nudge from a coworker at an inopportune moment is all it tool to take my back out of action for a few days and for me to mutter under my breath any time I had to kneel, lift or bend over.
+While normally I pride myself on being able to lug around 20kg boxes of carrots during our vegie delivery at work… I’m apparently notsuperwoman.
+An accidental nudge from a coworker at an inopportune moment is all it took to render me of action for a few days and I’m still muttering under my breath today any time I have to kneel, lift or bend over.
 Yowch!

 As well as some flat-out bed rest and a marvelous remedial massage this morning, I’ve been enjoying some very gentle yoga and stretching and eating lots of anti-inflammatory foods (including my Banish Back Pain Smoothie).
 This has also been the best excuse ever to indulge in nightly baths, made all the more relaxing with an handful of these Back Pain Bath Salts thrown in.